Call of Duty: World at War: Downloadable content

-On February 26, 2009, an update was made available to the Xbox 360 and PlayStation 3 versions, as well as the addition of a new multiplayer map, Makin Day.
+An update was made available to the Xbox 360 and PlayStation 3 versions on February 26, 2009, as well as the addition of a new multiplayer map, Makin Day.
 The update included several bug fixes which removed glitches in several multiplayer maps and player movements, and provided more information in the stats display.
 The Makin Day map was released for Microsoft Windows on February 6, 2009, in the downloadable patch 1.2.
 Makin Day has a similar layout as the existing Makin map, but includes subtle changes such as daylight, reflected in the tide being out along the shoreline as well as some reworked areas of the map.

 On March 18, 2009, Activision and Treyarch announced that downloadable content (DLC) was under development for World at War, titled Map Pack 1.
 This first installment of DLC was released on March 19, 2009, for the PlayStation 3 and Xbox 360, while the Windows version received the DLC at a later date.
 The map pack includes three new multiplayer maps and one new Nazi Zombies map, entitled "Zombie Verrückt" (zombie crazy).
 The map is based on the multiplayer map Asylum, in turn based on the asylum in the campaign mission Ring of Steel.
 The map includes new weapons and power-ups intended to expand the experience.
 Players can turn on a power generator that reunites both sides of the map and enables "Perk-a-Cola" machines, which have been featured in every subsequent Treyarch Zombies map (excluding Bus depot).
 The new multiplayer map called "Nightfire" takes places at night in the streets of a bombed-out area of Berlin.
 The "Knee Deep" map is in the jungle of Peleliu and contains fortified huts and streams.
 "Station" is located in a ruined underground train station in Berlin featuring subway cars and hidden passages.
 Reports stated that Map Pack 1 sold over 1 million copies in the first week of availability, setting an Xbox Live record for the number of downloads in a week.